Actindo-AG/Documentation/OfferCookbook/05_OfferFromProductMultipleChannels.md

 The *Split by criterion* action is used to compare the input value with a defined criterion and output it via a different branch depending on whether the input value matches or not.
 For detailed information, see [Split by criterion](../ActindoWorkFlow/UserInterface/08_CoreActions.md#split-by-criterion).

-In this use case, you want to check whether price of the *PIM* product coming from the *Duplicate product* action via the *in* port is set before creating an offer for your POS system (channel B).
+In this use case, you check whether the price of the *PIM* product coming from the *Duplicate product* action via the *in* port is set before creating an offer for your POS system (channel B).

 The *PIM* product in *p1* of the *Duplicate product* action is input via the *in* port.
 If the *PIM* price is set, that is, it is greater than 0, the *PIM* product is output via the *match* port.
 Otherwise, the *PIM* product is output via the *noMatch* port, in this case, to the end place.
 This second branch results in no offer being created for the channel B.